The following professionals lent their expertise to this article:

 Curriculum: During this program, you’ll learn essential medical terminology, legal and ethical considerations, HIPAA compliance, and essential job duties of clinical medical assistants.
 You can also coordinate with the school to arrange for CPR certification and internship opportunities to help you further develop your skills.

-We’ve looked at some great schools and explored some certifications, but you probably still have a few burning questions.
+We’ve looked at some great schools and explored some certifications, but you might still have a few burning questions.
 If so, you’re in the right place.
 In this section, we’ll answer some of the most common questions we hear from future medical assistants.

 How do I become a medical assistant in Oklahoma?

-If you opt to pursue a medical assistant certificate in Oklahoma, you’ll need to start by applying to top-quality schools.
-Expect to spend nine to 18 months completing your classes, though in some cases you can find shorter, accelerated programs.
 To be eligible for your CMA, you’ll need to attend a program accredited by the Commission on the Accreditation of Allied Health Education Programs.
-After you’re done, you’ll sit for the CMA exam.
-Once you’ve passed the test, you’ll earn your CMA and be ready to step into the world of medical assisting.
+After you’re done, you’ll sit for the CMA exam, and once you’ve passed, you’ll be ready to step into the world of medical assisting.

 Can a medical assistant give injections in Oklahoma?